How Dangerous is Lukla Airport?- Airport near Mt. Everest

-The 30 minutes flight will soon roost when the hill appears out of the blue when the pilot orients the flight towards it.
+The 30-minute flight will soon roost when the hill appears out of the blue when the pilot orients the flight towards it.
 Finally, the visible track appears where the flight will land in the next minute.
 The Runway has a sheer drop of 2000ft with a huge wall at the end.
-Soon, the flight lands to the sublime Lukla.
+Soon, the flight lands at the sublime Lukla.

 It is a known truth that the weather in high elevations is erratic.
 Rain, wind, sun, and storms can all occur on the same day, causing a continual fluctuation in the weather.
 However, due to its high mountainous location, the weather at Lukla Airport rapidly deteriorates.